CristianCantoro/ssh-geoip-filter/README.md

 These scripts were inspired by
-[Ralph Slooten at axllent.org](https://www.axllent.org/docs/view/ssh-geoip/) with modification from
+[Ralph Slooten at axllent.org](https://www.axllent.org/docs/view/ssh-geoip/) with modifications from
 [Markus Ullmann](https://gist.github.com/jokey2k/a74f56955124880749e7).

-These scripts have been tested on Ubuntu and Debian, but they should work on other Linux distrubtion as well, provided that you have available the necessary geoip binaries and data, i.e. the equivalent of `geoip-bin` -- especially `geoiplookup` and `geoip-database`.
+These scripts have been tested on Ubuntu and Debian, but they should work on other Linux distrubtion as well, provided that you have available the necessary geoip binaries and data, i.e. the equivalent of `geoip-bin` -- especially `geoiplookup` -- and `geoip-database`.

 ## Directories and files